AlexanderBiba/wordle/README.md

 ### 🎨 Modern UI/UX
 - **Dark/Light Mode**: Toggle between themes
 - **Smooth Animations**: Polished interactions and transitions
-- **Sequential Ripple Wave Effect**: Beautiful wave animation that flows from letters to keyboard on app load
+- **Sequential Ripple Wave Effect**: Beautiful wave animation that flows from letters to keyboard on fresh game load (only when no guesses have been made)
 - **Responsive Design**: Optimized for mobile, tablet, and desktop
 - **Accessibility**: ARIA labels and keyboard navigation
 - **Modern Design**: Clean, intuitive interface